VineGlobal/Super-Lightweight-eCommerce-Platform/README.md

 ### Installation

-- On the AngularJS-eCommerce Github repository page, click Clone or download.
+1. On the AngularJS-eCommerce Github repository page, click Clone or download button.
+These instructions will cover the download option.
+2. Download and unzip the ZIP file to your Web server.
+3. If you try to run the application, you will receive the following error message:
+4. Log into the Google API Console: https://console.developers.google.com If you haven't created a Google Developers account, you will be required to create on.
+5. Create a Google API Console project and client ID.
+For help, review https://developers.google.com/identity/sign-in/web/devconsole-project
+6. TBD